aspose-pdf/Aspose.PDF-Documentation/en/net/advanced-operations/working-with-text/seach-and-get-text-from-pdf/_index.md

 private static void TextFragmentAbsorberCtor()
 {
     Aspose.Pdf.Text.TextFragmentAbsorber textFragmentAbsorber;
-    // In order to search exact match of a word, you may consider using regular expression. textFragmentAbsorber = new Aspose.Pdf.Text.TextFragmentAbsorber(@"\bWord\b", new Aspose.Pdf.Text.TextSearchOptions(true));
+    // In order to search exact match of a word, you may consider using regular expression textFragmentAbsorber = new Aspose.Pdf.Text.TextFragmentAbsorber(@"\bWord\b", new Aspose.Pdf.Text.TextSearchOptions(true));

-    // In order to search a string in either upper case or lowercase, you may consider using regular expression. textFragmentAbsorber = new Aspose.Pdf.Text.TextFragmentAbsorber("(?i)Line", new Aspose.Pdf.Text.TextSearchOptions(true));
+    // In order to search a string in either upper case or lowercase, you may consider using regular expression textFragmentAbsorber = new Aspose.Pdf.Text.TextFragmentAbsorber("(?i)Line", new Aspose.Pdf.Text.TextSearchOptions(true));

-    // In order to search all the strings (parse all strings) inside PDF document, please try using following regular expression. textFragmentAbsorber = new Aspose.Pdf.Text.TextFragmentAbsorber(@"[\S]+");
+    // In order to search all the strings (parse all strings) inside PDF document, please try using following regular expression textFragmentAbsorber = new Aspose.Pdf.Text.TextFragmentAbsorber(@"[\S]+");

-    // Find match of search string and get anything after the string till line break. textFragmentAbsorber = new Aspose.Pdf.Text.TextFragmentAbsorber(@"(?i)the ((.)*)");
+    // Find match of search string and get anything after the string till line break textFragmentAbsorber = new Aspose.Pdf.Text.TextFragmentAbsorber(@"(?i)the ((.)*)");

-    // Please use following regular expression to find text following to the regex match. textFragmentAbsorber = new Aspose.Pdf.Text.TextFragmentAbsorber(@"(?<=word).*");
+    // Please use following regular expression to find text following to the regex match textFragmentAbsorber = new Aspose.Pdf.Text.TextFragmentAbsorber(@"(?<=word).*");

-    // In order to search Hyperlink/URL's inside PDF document, please try using following regular expression. textFragmentAbsorber = new Aspose.Pdf.Text.TextFragmentAbsorber(@"(http|ftp|https):\/\/([\w\-_]+(?:(?:\.[\w\-_]+)+))([\w\-\.,@?^=%&amp;:/~\+#]*[\w\-\@?^=%&amp;/~\+#])?");
+    // In order to search Hyperlink/URL's inside PDF document, please try using following regular expression textFragmentAbsorber = new Aspose.Pdf.Text.TextFragmentAbsorber(@"(http|ftp|https):\/\/([\w\-_]+(?:(?:\.[\w\-_]+)+))([\w\-\.,@?^=%&amp;:/~\+#]*[\w\-\@?^=%&amp;/~\+#])?");
 }
 ```